docker-hy/docker-hy.github.io/part2.md

 ### Larger application with volumes ###

 Next we're going to set up [Redmine](https://www.redmine.org/), a PostgreSQL database and [Adminer](https://www.adminer.org/).
 All of them have official docker images available as we can see from [Redmine](https://hub.docker.com/_/redmine), [Postgres](https://hub.docker.com/_/postgres) and [Adminer](https://hub.docker.com/_/adminer) respectively.
 The officiality of the containers is not that important, just that we can expect that it will have some support.
-We could also, for example, setup wordpress or a mediawiki inside containers in the same manner if you're interested in running existing applications inside docker.
+We could also, for example, setup Wordpress or a MediaWiki inside containers in the same manner if you're interested in running existing applications inside docker.
 You could even set up your own personal [Sentry](https://hub.docker.com/_/sentry/).

 In <https://hub.docker.com/_/redmine> there is a list of different variants in `Supported tags and respective Dockerfile links` - most likely for this testing we can use any of the images.
 From "Environment Variables" we can see that all variants can use `REDMINE_DB_POSTGRES` or `REDMINE_DB_MYSQL` environment variables to set up the database, or it will fallback to SQLite.
 So before moving forward, let's setup postgres.